nstephenh/pycomic/README.md

   Delete the definition files for comics you do not want, or follow directions to create your own definition file.

-  Run pywoofy.py
+  Run pycomic.py

-  Pywooy.py will create a directory in the same directory as the pywoofy folder.
-It will contain a hidden database file, and a folder for each comic
+  pycomic.py will create a directory in the same directory as the pywoofy folder.
+It will contain a hidden database file in the download folder for each comic.

 ##Creating a definiton file:

   All definition files have the folling elements:

-    comicname

-    starturl

-    nextregex

-    imageregex
+    comicname : The name of the comic

+    starturl : The first page of the comic

+    nextregex : a regular expression dictating the next button in the comic and capturing the next page

+    imageregex : a regular expression dictating the image element and capturing the source

   Additionally, some comics have:

-    rootcomicdir

-    useurlflag
+    rootcomicdir : this specifies the directory that image files are saved at if its not in the url specified by imageregex

   Each of these elements requires the name followed by a single space and then the element in question.
 The one exception is useurlflag, which is only required to be present and can be followed by anything.